Product Support & Resources

 Remove the Filters

 Open the front grille according to your model's instructions.
-Most Honeywell HPA and InSight models allow the front cover to pull forward or release using side tabs.
+Most Honeywell HPA and InSight Air Cleaners allow the front cover to pull forward or release using side tabs.

-Remove each filter individually and completely remove every piece of clear plastic packaging before reinstalling the filters.
+Remove each filter and completely discard the clear plastic wrap before reinstalling.

 • Type R HEPA Filters